jfrogren/portfolio-arkivet/content/post/creating-interactive-html-tables-with-excel-and-rstudio.md

 To then export this table, select `Export` followed by `Save as Web Page` in the menu just above the window where the table is visible.

 Done.

+P.S.
+There are also ways of making these tables [downloadable](https://web.archive.org/web/20201022182632/https://martinctc.github.io/blog/vignette-downloadable-tables-in-rmarkdown-with-the-dt-package/).
+However, I don't see a need for that at the moment.